shopware5/devdocs/source/blog/_posts/2015-11-18-dynamic-shopping-worlds.md

 <img src="/blog/img/dynamic_template.png" alt="" width="350" style="float: right; margin: 0 20px 30px 0" />
 The backend module is a simple CRUD module, that allows the user to create / edit stores.
 In our case stores in Berlin, Schöppingen and Münster have been defined.
-As the Shopware backend components where used, this module is quite simple to create - the only special thing is the "edit store template" button in the list window.
+As the Shopware backend components were used, this module is quite simple to create - the only special thing is the "edit store template" button in the list window.
 This will open up the **template shopping world** that defines the layout for all stores.
-As mentioned before, this specific shopping world can only be opened from the "store manager" module, the highlightes components will also only be visible there.
+As mentioned before, this specific shopping world can only be opened from the "store manager" module, the highlights components will also only be visible there.

 ## Tasks